Categories: Corruption Articles

 Despite the whole range of abuses, fines from the NBU, and criminal proceedings, in the last few years before the full-scale invasion of Russia and after it began, Alliance Bank regularly received refinancing from the National Bank.
 For example, in 2022, Alliance received almost UAH 2.8 billion. refinance, in 2021 – 1.3 billion UAH, in 2020 – 1 billion UAH.
 Such commitment to the Alliance on the part of the then management of the regulator looks all the more strange since the problems and riskiness of the institution’s activities were seen with the naked eye by both the business media and experts, who predicted it, if not a rapid exit from the market, then at least deep and multi-level checks (one of the credit agencies even withdrew the rating for the bank, which is actually a recognition of a pre-default state).

 Will the new management of Ukrenergo continue to sue for the UAH 1.2 billion it owns? with Alliance Bank in conditions of a total shortage of funds for the restoration of energy infrastructure?
 Will the National Bank continue to ignore the presence of such an “abscess” on the body of the financial system, which, in addition, also parasitizes on public funds?
 Will the courts continue to delay the case, waiting to see which way the political pendulum or economic weather vane will swing?
-And will the independent and impartial NABU ever be ready to take the side of the Alliance in matters of persecution of their opponents, the Ukrenergo company?
+And will the independent and impartial NABU ever continue to be ready to take the side of the Alliance in matters of persecution of their opponents, the Ukrenergo company?
 These are questions that need to be answered at all possible levels - from the company itself and its shareholder, the Ministry of Energy, to curators on Bankova Street, at the National Bank, the government, as well as among Ukraine’s international partners.
 After all, the quality of the passage and subsequent crises depends on how companies cope, among other things, with such challenges.

 legenda